 At Kingsford Terrace Corinda retirement community, we empower residents to shape, take ownership of and make decisions about the community in which they live.

-Our residents organise their own busy village activity calendar so you will always have something to do!
-You can join a bus trip to see the QLD Youth Orchestra, visit a winery for the day with your new neighbours, try aqua aerobics, join the craft group, or take an elevator ride down to the community areas for a morning tea, party or game of billiards.
+Our residents can take part in as much or as little as they desire in the busy village activity calendar so you will always have something to do!
+You can join a bus trip to see a show at the Queensland Performing Arts Centre, choose from a range of fitness classes including yoga, pilates, dance or aqua aerobics, join a craft or arts group, play mahjong, table tennis, billiards or indoor bowls, or take an elevator ride down to the community areas for a morning tea or catch up with your neighbours for Friday drinks.

-Whether it’s a chat in the hallway or a cup of coffee in the Kingsford Terrace Café, you’ll have friends nearby who ‘get’ you and will be around when you need them.
+Whether it’s a chat in the hallway or a cup of coffee in the onsite café, you’ll have friends nearby who ‘get’ you and will be around when you need them.

 A fellow of the Historical Society, Val was one of the first oncology nurses in the country.
 When describing herself Val said, “I’m a fairly fit 80-year-old and I’ve had a very interesting life.”
 And she couldn’t be more right!